websightgmbh/typo3-ws_textmedia_bootstrap/README.md

 "Text & Media - Bootstrap" and a `replace` option are available.

 By default, the standalone variant will be placed in the new content element wizard as well.
-Disable this behaviour in the extension manager.
+Disable this behaviour in the global extension configuration in the install tool if needed.

 ## Version 4.0.0